nessaarruda/nessaarruda/README.md

 ### Here is what I'm currently working on

-- 🔭 I’m currently working at ...
-Sovrn
+- 🔭 I’m currently open to new opportunities
 - 🌱 I’m currently learning ...
 Javascript/React
 - 👯 I’m looking to collaborate on ...
-Back-end Develpoment
+Back-end Development
 - 💬 Ask me about ... anything
 - 📫 How to reach me: ... vanessa.arruda1987@gmail.com
-- 😄 Pronouns: ... she/her
+- 😄 Pronouns: ... then/them
 - ⚡ Fun fact: ...
 I'm Brazilian

 [Read about my professional background on LinkedIn](https://www.linkedin.com/in/vanessa-alves-de-arruda/)